felmoreno1726/CovidQuarantinoBot/data/nlu.md

 - LOL
 - lol

-## intent:positive
-- Awesome
-- Great
-- Lovely
-- Thank you
-- jajaja
-- hahaha
-- haha
-- Lol
-- LOL

 ## intent:negative_feedback
 - That is bad
 - I don't like it
 - Awful
+- This is awful
+- I hate this
+- You are a terrible bot
+- Your capabilities are really bac
 - I hate it
 - This is the worst
 - You are the worst